FAQ

 • Current term ends in 2030, at which time the loan repayment terms will be reset based on the balance and interest rates at that time.

-Hopefully, the terms at that time will mean a further reduction in taxes.
+Hopefully, the terms at that time will mean a reduction in taxes.

 Was a proper, legitimate tendering process used to construct the water connection?